-The Company and its parent companies have agreements with certain equity investees pursuant to which the Company has made or received related party transaction payments.
-The Company and its parent companies recorded payments to equity investees totaling \$54 million and \$117 million during the three and six months ended June 30, 2020, respectively, and \$81 million and \$167 million during the three and six months ended June 30, 2019, respectively.
+The Company has agreements with certain equity investees pursuant to which the Company has made or received related party transaction payments.
+The Company recorded payments to equity investees totaling \$54 million and \$117 million during the three and six months ended June 30, 2020, respectively, and \$81 million and \$167 million during the three and six months ended June 30, 2019, respectively.

-17. Contingencies
+19. Contingencies